Harold Balazs: Exhibits

-He is a featured artist of Tinman Gallery in Spokane.
+He was a featured artist at Tinman Gallery in Spokane.

 Public art

 Balazs has contributed extensively to the downtown landscape of Spokane, with many of his works featured prominently in Riverfront Park.
 Sculptures include the Rotary Riverfront Fountain, Centennial Sculpture, and Untitled (aka '"Lantern").
 Other works can be found throughout Spokane, including Wildflowers of the Northwest, a sculpture, Canoe at Lewis and Clark High School, and the facade of Hennessy Funeral Home.

 In Idaho, several of Balazs' metal sculptures are installed on college campuses.
 Works installed at North Idaho College, include I Must Go Down to the Seas Again and Reflections.
 Works at the University of Idaho include the Hartung Theater Sculpture and Theophilus Tower Sculpture.

 Other works include Seattle Project, located at the Henry M. Jackson Federal Building.

 Several of his works have incorporated the phrase "Transcend the Bullshit".
 One sculpture that is untitled, but referred to as Lantern, has gained notoriety because one must climb to the top of the sculpture to view the hidden message.
 Climbing it, however, is illegal and potentially dangerous.